brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 * The duo relays support multiple/parallel contact sets known as "stacks."
 The picture above shows two contact sets (1NC/1C/1NO and 2NC/2C/2NO).
 NC is "normally closed," OP is "common" or "operating point" and NO is "normally open."
-The 1620 uses relays that have up to 12 independent "stacks" controlled by a shared set of coils.
+The 1620 uses relays that have up to 12 independent stacks controlled by a shared set of coils. **NOTE:** My crude diagram above is misleading in that it appears to show that the 1OP and 2OP contacts are connected - they are not, each stack is _electrically independent_ (although they are mechanically connected).
 * The relay is closed when the coils are energized.
 IBM uses the term "pick" to refer to the relay closing operation.
 I've seen the term "relay pickup" used in common literature, so "pick" must be an abbreviation.
 The IBM documents use the word "pick" is used as noun qualifier (when